A Lesson to Learn: Zhongchao Inc. (ZCMD)

 Current profitability levels for the company are sitting at:

-Based on Zhongchao Inc. (ZCMD), the company’s capital structure generated 1.64 points at debt to equity in total, while total debt to capital is 1.61.
-Total debt to assets is 1.42, with long-term debt to equity ratio resting at 0.27.
-Finally, the long-term debt to capital ratio is 0.26.
+Based on Zhongchao Inc. (ZCMD), the company’s capital structure generated 0.20 points at debt to equity in total, while total debt to capital is 0.19.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The receivables turnover for the company is 4.16 and the total asset turnover is 0.94.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 5.88.
+When we switch over and look at the enterprise to sales, we see a ratio of 1.41, with the company’s debt to enterprise value settled at 0.00.
+The receivables turnover for the company is 2.32 and the total asset turnover is 0.68.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 9.83.